Get

 Before You Begin

 Before you start training your dog to ride a skateboard, ensure that they are right for this trick.
 Medium-sized dogs are often the best suited to the task because they are large enough to control the board but not so big that it becomes difficult for them to stay on.
-Dogs with a low center of gravity, like a Bulldog, might also find it easier to keep their balance.
-You will want to do this trick with a dog that’s good at learning new tricks and has a personality that isn’t frightened by movement.
+Dogs with a low center of gravity, like a French Bulldog or a Bull Terrier, might also find it easier to keep their balance.
+You will want to teach skateboarding to a dog that’s good at learning new tricks and has a personality that isn’t frightened by movement.

 The 8 Steps to Teach Your Dog to Skateboard